 Buy one ticket and get three days of activities!
 Friday - Sunday!

-Opportunity to choose your field trips will begin Friday at 5PM.
+NOTE: Opportunity to choose your field trips will begin Friday at 4PM.
 All field trips have a limited number of participants and will be first-come-first-serve basis.
 All times listed are actual departure times.
 Please allow extra time if you still need to register.
 All trips will go out regardless of weather conditions!
 Come prepared!

 SATURDAY MORNING FIELD TRIPS

 Field trips depart at 8:00AM on Saturday Morning from the Konnarock Community Center.
 Hike options include: Hike to Mount Rogers, Salamanders, Edible/Medicinal Plants, Appalachian Trail Hike, Elk Garden Hike, Geology, History, and a Biological Survey of the Appalachian Cove Forest.

 All Day Hike to Mt.
 Rogers: Phil Shelton, Emeritus Professor of Biology at UVA College at Wise, and Richard Davis, will lead this nine-mile round trip hike to Virginia’s highest point.
 Natural history, including geology, climate, plants, animals, and cultural history will be discussed.
 Sturdy shoes, dress for high altitude weather, food, and water are necessary.

 Salamanders: Kevin Hamed, Professor of Biology, Virginia Highlands Community College.
 Explore the incredible salamander diversity of Whitetop Mountain.
 Whitetop Mountain is home to 15 plethodontid salamanders and we will have a chance to view several species.
 Hike begins at Elk Garden Trail and will survey 2 different habitats.